The Homological Brain: Parity Principle and Amortized Inference: Foundation: Parity Principle and Amortized Inference

-Taken together, the Parity Principle and Amortized Inference form a unified account of how the brain maintains coherence across space, time, and scale.
-The Parity Principle provides the structural foundation: even-dimensional homology encodes the \emph{content scaffold}, the stable, low-entropy structures that anchor memory \cite{tulving1972episodic}, while odd-dimensional homology encodes the \emph{contextual flow}, the dynamic, high-entropy modulations that adapt those structures to new conditions.
-This scaffold-flow decomposition can be applied recursively to create a ``Tower of Scaffolds'' and becomes the topological substrate on which memory-amortized inference (MAI) operates.
+Taken together, the parity principle and amortized inference form a unified account of how the brain maintains coherence across space, time, and scale.
+The Parity Principle provides the structural foundation: even-dimensional homology encodes the \emph{content scaffold}, the stable, low-entropy structures that anchor memory \citep{tulving1972episodic}, while odd-dimensional homology encodes the \emph{contextual flow}, the dynamic, high-entropy modulations that adapt those structures to new conditions.
+This scaffold-flow decomposition can be applied recursively to create a ``Tower of Scaffolds'' and becomes the topological substrate on which \textbf{memory-amortized inference} (MAI) operates.
 MAI gives the dynamical realization: inference proceeds by alternating between retrieval onto the scaffold and bootstrapping along contextual flows.
 Such alternation serializes nondeterministic exploration into deterministic cycles, ensuring that every deformation ultimately reattaches to its structural support.
-In this view, biological intelligence is not a mechanism for computing arbitrary states, but a mechanism for \emph{closing loops} \cite{varela2025principles}: enforcing $\partial^{2}=0$ across a multiscale hierarchy of interacting cycles.
-The resulting homological backbone enables memory reuse, stabilizes perceptual interpretation, and makes fast inference possible on a slow physical substrate.